CRLab/rosbag_republisher/README.md

-# kinect2_republisher
+# rosbag_republisher
-Republishes kinect2 messages from a rosbag file
+Republishes any messages found in a rosbag file